hci-lab-um/heuristics-for-test-tool-design/Heuristics/H04-Communication.md

 ### Activities

-There is a persona [worked example here in this repository](add link TBD) including communication preferences.
+There is a persona [worked example here in this repository on building ideas for personas](../How-To/Activities/Persona-Building.md) including communication preferences.

 To help you with these activities here are links to some external sites with "how to" information: